gggeek/yet-another-waf-core/README.md

 ### Working

-- Support for Listening on http and on unix sockets
+- Support for listening on http and on unix sockets, forwarding to http and unix sockets
 - Matching requests and responses based on HTTP headers, request/response body and most other HTTP fields
-- End-to-end testing of all implemented features using Apache, FrankenPHP, Nginx: locally via a container-based test environment and Continuous Integration on every push to GitHub
+- End-to-end testing of all implemented features using Apache, FrankenPHP and Nginx: locally via a container-based test environment and Continuous Integration on every push to GitHub

 ### In scope (to be implemented)